 Local Issues & Campaigns

 Your Churchill Labour Councillors have a great deal of experience running campaigns on a range of issues across the Ward.
-Check out our News section and Your Area page for more information about the work we do – and our latest Action Report.
+Check out our News section and Your Area page for more information about the work we do .
 You can also follow us on Facebook for the latest updates.
 If there is an issue or concern we can help you with, please contact us.

 Churchill Labour Councillors have consistently supported Ebury Bridge residents during the regeneration of the estate, speaking up for them at Council meetings and more.

-Churchill Labour Councillors continue to raise concerns about the customer service from CityWest Homes, including delays to repairs, issues with the call centre, and major works.
+Westminster Labour Councillors continue to raise concerns about the customer service from the Council’s housing service – including delays to repairs, issues with the call centre, and major works.
 This finally led to the Council scrapping CItyWest Homes and bringing housing services back in-house.

 Churchill Labour Councillors called for the retention of the front counter service at Belgravia Police Station.

 Churchill Labour Councillors successfully lobbied Westminster City Council to install dividers on benches and fence off the disused public toilet, and campaigned for better lighting on the Square.

-Churchill Labour Councillors back the campaign to save Newson’s Timber Yard on Pimlico Road – the oldest timber yard in Westminster.
+Churchill Labour Councillors backed the campaign to save Newson’s Timber Yard on Pimlico Road – the oldest timber yard in Westminster.

 Churchill Labour Councillors and the local community expressed concerns about the plans for a University Technical College on Sutherland Street in Pimlico and called for resident involvement.

 Churchill Labour Councillors spoke up for local residents at the City Hall to protect the estate from unwanted redevelopment.
 We are opposed to any demolitions on Churchill Gardens estate – a protected conservation area of major architectural and historical value.

 The Churchill Labour Action Team worked with local residents to successfully fight the planned closure of Lupus Street Post Office.
 We were joined by Alan Johnson MP, a former postman in our campaign which was also raised by Labour Councillors and MPs.